mbr/latex/README.rst

 pyLaTeX
 =======

+.. highlight:: python

+Documentation can be found at https://pythonhosted.org/latex .

 Allows calling LaTeX from Python without leaving a mess.
 Similar to the (officially obsolete) `tex <https://pypi.python.org/pypi/tex/>`_ package, whose `successor <http://www.profv.de/texcaller/>`_ is not PyPi-installable::